 Tyvek HomeWrap cuts easily with scissors.
 Both sides of the fabric have the same surface structure and breathe the same, however the plain side will reflect sunlight better.

-PVA Glue TyvekI have successfully glued both 1443R and HomeWrap with PVA but the adhesion has not been tested under wet conditions.
+PVA Glue and TyvekI have successfully glued both 1443R and HomeWrap with PVA but the adhesion has not been tested under wet conditions.
 Hemming makes the edges much stronger.
 Hem the edges by folding over about 4cm and gluing.
 Apply glue evenly with a brush to both sides.
 Apply a light weight and allow 2 days to dry.
 This hemming should make it harder to rip and provides a more substantial substrate for grommets.
 To join sections I overlapped by about 6 or 7cm and applied glue evenly with a brush to both pieces.
-I then sandwiched the material between wood slats and applied a light weight for at least several hours and left to dry for 2 days.
+I then sandwiched the material between wood slats and applied a light weight for several hours and left to dry for 2 days.

 I've made a small groundsheet/tarp out of 1443R Tyvek.
 1443R is a much softer, quieter material and probably not as protective against sharp objects as HomeWrap.
 It is a better choice of material for making a bivvy bag or clothing.